ibm-cloud-docs/SecureGateway/securegateway_managing.md

 - The security token required to use the API or to connect a client, depending on whether the token is being enforced on client connections.
 - The gateway ID required to use the API or to connect a client.
 - The node your gateway has been created on.
 This is the server your client will connect to.
+- When the gateway was created
+- When the gateway was last modified
 - A link to regenerate the certificate and key associated with the gateway.
 These files are only used with legacy destinations that do not contain their own certificate/key pair for mutual authentication on the client.

 The following tasks can also be completed from the Gateway Info panel: